yas-sim/openvino-model-division-and-simple-custom-layer/README.md

 ### How to train the model and create trained model files
 You can train the model by just kicking the `training.py` script. `training.py` will use `keras.datasets.mnist` as the training and validation dataset and train the model, and then save the trained model in `SavedModel` format.
+`training.py` also generates `weights.npy` file that contains the weight and bias data of `target_conv_layer` layer.
+This weight and bias data will be used by the special made Conv2D layer.

 ```sh
 python3 training.py
 ```